-This Report demonstrates that the school facility cost attributable to future residential development is \$8.16.
-Level I fees of \$3.79 per square foot on residential development are therefore fully justified.
+This Report demonstrates that the school facility cost attributable to future residential development is \$7.55.
+Level I fees of \$4.79 per square foot on residential development are therefore fully justified.

-This Report also demonstrates that the school facility costs attributable to all categories of commercial/industrial development except rental self-storage range from \$1.39 per square foot to \$5.94 per square foot, even when fees from linked residential units are accounted for.
-Level I fees of \$0.61 on these types of development are therefore fully justified.
-The school facility cost attributable to rental self-storage units is \$0.07 per square foot when fees from linked residential units are accounted for.
-Fees for this type and other low-employee-generating types of development should be examined on a case-by-case basis.
+This Report also demonstrates that the school facility costs attributable to all categories of commercial/industrial development, except rental self-storage, range from \$0.87 per square foot to \$3.64 per square foot, even when fees from linked residential units are accounted for.
+Level I fees of \$0.78 on these types of development are, therefore, fully justified.
+The school facility cost attributable to rental self-storage units is \$0.05 per square foot when fees from linked residential units are accounted for.